 Mathematical talk is essential to develop children’s understanding of mathematics.
 Purposeful talk can clarify, refine and extend understanding of important mathematical language and concepts.

-In the Foundation Phase, mathematical talk is usually seen as an essential part of learning but by the time children reach Key Stage 2, mathematical discussion can often be squeezed out of the curriculum to accommodate other pressing demands.
 Children need regular opportunities to engage in purposeful mathematical dialogue and it is essential that children have opportunities for mathematical discussions at all stages of their learning.

 So how can we ensure that mathematical talk is taking place in all classrooms?